PierfrancescoSoffritti/android-youtube-player/README.md

 PlayerUiController.showCustomAction2(boolean show);
 ```

-You can **also add any type of View to the UI**, this can be useful if you want to add a new icon to the UI.
+You can **also add any type of View to the UI**, this can be useful if you want to add a new icon.

 ```java
 PlayerUiController.addView(View view);
 PlayerUiController.removeView(View view);
 ```

-The View will be added to the top of the player.
+The View will be added to the top corner of the player.

 ## Create your own custom UI
 Customization is an important aspect of this library.
 If need to, you can completely replace the default UI of the player.

-`YouTubePlayerView`'s method
+`YouTubePlayerView` has method for that.

 ```java
 View inflateCustomPlayerUi(@LayoutRes int customUiLayoutID)
 ```

-can be used to replace the default UI of the player.

-This method takes in the id of a layout resource, which is a regular XML file defining a layout.
+This method takes in the `id` of a layout resource, which is a regular XML file containing the definition of a layout.
 The default UI of the player is removed and replaced with the new UI.
 The method returns the View object corresponding to the newly inflated layout.

 After calling this method, the default [PlayerUiController](#playeruicontroller) won't be available anymore.
 Calling `YouTubePlayerView.getPlayerUiController()` will throw an exception.